91Â鶹ÌìÃÀÖ±²¥

 Are Chocolate Cravings Genetic?

-Dr. C. Jones: Clearly, I'm a chocoholic and my mother who was a mother of six children and she was a math major in college, lots of brainpower up there in her mind and she never had to rein it in, but I never really saw her get into caffeine.
+Dr. Chris Jones: Clearly, I'm a chocoholic and my mother who was a mother of six children and she was a math major in college, lots of brainpower up there in her mind and she never had to rein it in, but I never really saw her get into caffeine.
 It was mostly chocolate.
+And Kirtly can tell you a little more about my great grandfather who was fighting in the European theater and what he wanted was chocolate.

 So there's a very important bonding hormone called oxytocin in the brain, and it's released during nursing.
 It's a way we bond to our children.
 It's also released during sex, the way we bond to our partner.
 And it turns out that the receptor in this gene for oxytocin is different.
 And you could relate how much people ate of chocolate with their receptors.